 It has worshiped at its current building at 3700 Dutchmans Lane since 1955, but spokespeople for the congregation say maintaining the facility is proving too much for its resources.

-Rabbi Simcha Snaid of Anshei Sfard called the vote “a great step forward and the first step in the process of getting it (the landmark decision) overturned.”
+Rabbi Simcha Snaid, spiritual leader of Anshei Sfard, called the vote “a great step forward and the first step in the process of getting it (the landmark decision) overturned.”

 Likewise, Avram Kahn, who petitioned for the landmark designation, expressed optimism.